rvelasq/scriptable-selig/readme.md

 ![dialog asking to open scriptable](docs/img/10-redirect.png)

-Read for use.
+Ready for use.
 You are now logged-in and your Reddit app is ready for use.

 ![dialog showing user is logged-in](docs/img/11-ready.png).